Background: Professor Harmon is associate professor

 , "Interactive Online Exercises: An Evaluation of Their Effectiveness in a Large Size Principles of Economics Class at a Public University” Department of Economics Brown Bag Seminar May 2, 2012

-Accepted for Presentation, "Interactive Online Exercises: An Evaluation of Their Effectiveness in a Large Size Principles of Economics Class at a Public University" has been accepted for presentation at the AEA sponsored 2012 National Conference on Teaching Economics and Research in Economic Education, May 30 - June 1, 2012, Boston, MA.
+Accepted for Presentation, "Interactive Online Exercises: An Evaluation of Their Effectiveness in a Large Size Principles of Economics Class at a Public University" AEA sponsored 2012 National Conference on Teaching Economics and Research in Economic Education, May 30 - June 1, 2012, Boston, MA.

 Expertise: Online Instruction, State Tax Policy,